 Head Start and Early Head Start are federal programs that promote the growth and development of children from low-income families.
 Parent involvement, health screenings and family support are included in the programs.
 Children ages three to five attend Head Start.
 Early Head Start serves families with children pre-birth to three years of age.
 Head Start and Early Head Start may be provided in centers or home-based settings.
 Parents must meet eligibility requirements to enroll.
-To learn more information on Head Start and Early Head Start, please visit their website at https://eclkc.ohs.acf.hhs.gov/.
+For more information on Head Start and Early Head Start, please contact the Alabama Head Start Collaboration Office at 1-866-763-6481.

 First Class: Alabama's Voluntary State Pre-K Program is managed by the Alabama Office of School Readiness, a division of the Alabama Department of Early Childhood Education.
-First Class Pre-K provides effective, high quality early childhood experiences to four year old children to prepare them for school success and life long learning.
-To find Pre-K sites located throughout the state, Visit www.children.alabama.gov or call 334-353-2715 for more information.
+First Class provides effective, high quality early childhood experiences to four-year old children that prepare children for school success and life long learning.
+Pre-K sites are located throughout the state.
+Visit www.children.alabama.gov or call 334-353-2715 for more information.